skagra/diy-cpu-simplified/docs/boards.md

 ```
 [Top](#top)

-# MBR
+# Memory Buffer Register

-The Memory Buffer Register (`MBR`) holds data to be written memory to or that has been read from memory.
+The *Memory Buffer Register* (`MBR`) holds data either to be written memory or that which has been read from memory.

 ![Design](74xx/MBR.png)